LoginRadius/engineering-portal/GUIDELINES.md

 - Make sure the language in your writing is precise and doesn’t have mistakes.

-- Use short paragraphs, break down longer paragraphs into smaller ones, people lose their interest while reading a long paragraph.
+- Use short paragraphs.
+And break down longer paragraphs into smaller ones.
+Readers easily lose interest while reading a long paragraph.

-- Use headers to structure your post, use large headers for the main heading, and smaller for sub-sections in it.
+- Use headers to structure your post.
+Start with using H2, H3, and so on.

-- Try to use complete words then abbreviations, spell out an acronym that isn’t well-known.
+- Try to use complete words then abbreviations.
+And spell out an acronym that isn’t well-known.

 - If your blog post contains a code snippet, don't forget to syntax highlighting it.
 You can also specify the programming language for which you want syntax highlighting.
   **For example:** in Markdown, typing ```js will give you JavaScript syntax highlighting.

-- If your blog contains demo code, or if you want to include demo code in a repo for easier reference, please [add your demo code in this repo](https://github.com/LoginRadius/engineering-blog-samples) by raising a pull request.
+- If your blog contains demo code, or if you want to include demo code in a repo for easier reference, please [add your demo code in this repo](https://github.com/LoginRadius/engineering-blog-samples) by raising a seperate pull request.

-- Use images/screenshots in your post to example things better.
+- Use images/screenshots in your blog post to explain things better.
 Any stock images you use should be free for commerical use without requiring attribution.

 - Ensure simplicity, ease of implementation of the content, developer-friendliness, and effectiveness.